 Step away from the monuments & memorials into the real DC.
 Explore the stories of U Street though the street art, architecture and food!
-Enjoy some of DC’s most iconic flavors on this fascinating historic journey through U Street, from Civil Rights to the Jazz era to today.
+Enjoy some of DC’s most iconic flavors on this fascinating historic journey through Black Broadway, from Civil Rights to the Jazz era to today.

 Ready for Your Next Journey?

 Blue Fern Travel is looking for outgoing, dynamic, friendly people who want to help us show off Washington, DC’s food culture to locals and tourists alike.

 Our goal is to share DC’s rich history and diverse culture through the foods of the neighborhoods, so our guests may appreciate all DC has to offer, and get inspired to explore their own neck of the woods.

 We’re passionate about supporting the neighborhoods we work in.
 We’re the first Washington, DC food tour that features a one-for-one program where a portion of each ticket purchased helps feed a local resident in need, through our partner Bread for the City.

 If you’d like to join our team, check out the openings listed below.
 Email a resume and brief cover letter to Mary Collins.
 All postings will be remain open until all positions are filled.